exemari/qu-challenge/README.md

 9- I'm handling some errors using try and catch and throwing some errors

+10- I divided the logic into different files like components, utils, api, constants and types.
+This is to make it much easier to read.

 ## Stack and libraries

 In this library, I'm using: